Why is this medication prescribed?

 Before taking ampicillin,

-- tell your doctor if you have or have ever had kidney or liver disease, allergies, asthma, blood disease, colitis, stomach problems, or hay fever.
+- tell your doctor if you have mononucleosis (a virus also called 'mono') and if you have or have ever had allergies, asthma, hives, or hay fever, or kidney disease,

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.